zeph/mcollective-lnmp/README.md

 The *package* and *service* managers use the Puppet provider system to do their work so they support any OS Puppet does.

-More information about the Package agent: [GitHub](https://github.com/puppetlabs/mcollective-package-agent#readme)
+More information about the Service agent: [GitHub](https://github.com/puppetlabs/mcollective-service-agent#readme)

 ### Testing network connectivity

-You can easily if machines are able to reach another host using the nettest agent:
+You can easily test if machines are able to reach another host using the nettest agent:

     $ mco nettest ping 192.168.2.10
     Do you really want to perform network tests unfiltered? (y/n): y